OguzTemelli/CS310-Group-14/README.md

 # User Interface:
   Engaging UI screens for registration, test submission, and displaying match results.

+# Email Notifications:
+  Automatic email confirmations for premium membership purchases and feedback submissions using Firebase Cloud Functions and Brevo (SendInBlue).

 # Platform:
   This app is developed via Flutter.